curvedinf/hypercells/README.md

 Creates a `uid` for use with `create(...)` that is based off the Django request's currently logged in user.
 If no user is logged in, it returns `None`, which will generate a random uuid in `create`.
-The location_identifier is a unique string for every uniquely-configured hypercells instance on your site.
+The `location_identifier` should be a unique string for every uniquely-configured hypercells instance on your site.
 Using this function to generate uids allows hypercells to reuse contexts and prevent cluttering your database.

+### `hypercells.lib.delete_old_contexts(days=0, hours=8, minutes=0)`

+Deletes all contexts older than the provided arguments.
+This should be used in a regularly occurring task so old contexts do not accumulate.

 ### `{% hypercells_table context %}`